CroLinuxGamer/Dotfiles/README.md

 ### [bspwm](https://github.com/baskerville/bspwm)

 For my wm I use `bspwm` because it is just a wm.
-I tried `i3`, `xnomad`, `openbox` and more and in the end `bspwm` is for me because it is just a wm so that means that it only works with windows which make it more modular with differrent programs.
-And any other functionality is easily configurable with scripts because config for bspwm is any programming languange you wan't.
+I tried `i3`, `xnomad`, `openbox` and more and in the end `bspwm` is for me because it is just a wm so that means that it only works with windows which make it more modular with different programs.
+And any other functionality is easily configurable with scripts because config for bspwm is any programming language you want.

-For bspwm I don't really have any special config, only thing worth mentioning is just controling floating windows with my mouse.
+For bspwm I don't really have any special config, only thing worth mentioning is just controlling floating windows with my mouse.

 Rest are mostly scripts which I will name later on.

 Here is the [config](.config/bspwm/bspwmrc).
-Config need's to be placed in it's respective path: `~/.config/bspwm/bspwmrc`
+Config needs to be placed in it's respective path: `~/.config/bspwm/bspwmrc`

 > sorry for not providing a screenshot ^-^